-- APM Training from the UK Association for Project Management includes a wide range of qualifications at different levels including the APM Introductory Certificate, APMP, APM Practitioner and APM Registered Project Professional.
+- APM Training from the UK Association for Project Management includes a wide range of qualifications at different levels including the APM Fundamentals Qualification APM PFQ, APM PMQ (previously known as APMP), APM Practitioner and APM Registered Project Professional.
 The latter of these is a professional standard for managers of complex projects.
 These qualifications are less popular than the other two but they do offer a clear development roadmap for project managers at different stages in their career.

 Which Standard to Select for a Global Organisation?